top of page

 • Conducted after civil works or demolition.

-• Photos and videos documented with timestamps.
+• We document photos and videos with timestamps.

 ✅ Step 3: Vendor Walkthrough

-This three-layer validation ensures that what’s on paper matches real-world site conditions—and keeps nasty surprises at bay.
+This three-layer validation ensures that what’s on paper matches real-world site conditions and keeps nasty surprises at bay.

 Cost of Ignoring Re-Measurement

-• Re-fabricating a wrongly sized modular wardrobe = ₹15,000–₹25,000
+• Re-fabricating a wrongly sized modular wardrobe can cost ₹15,000–₹25,000.

-• Redoing stonework due to wrong countertop cut = ₹8,000–₹20,000
+• Redoing stonework due to incorrect countertop cuts can cost ₹8,000–₹20,000.

 Critical Areas Where Re-Checks Are a Must